Yusuf-Mohammed-1/virtual-kitchen-website/README.md

 # virtual-kitchen-website
 Database-driven recipe sharing platform built with PHP and MySQL.
-# Virtual Kitchen Website

-A full-stack recipe sharing platform built with PHP and MySQL.

-# Virtual Kitchen Website

-A full-stack recipe sharing platform built with PHP and MySQL.

 ## Features
 - Public users can browse and search recipes
 - Registered users can add, update, and manage their own recipes